 Staying at Walt Disney World:

-If you are looking to stay at a Walt Disney World Resort before or after a cruise, shop around for prices.
+If you are looking to stay at a Walt Disney World Resort before or after your upcoming Disney cruise, shop around for prices.
 When I tried to book my rooms for Animal Kingdom Lodge through the cruise line it was expensive.
-I actually went straight to the Walt Disney World website and was able to book my rooms at 1/2 price due to a Spring Sale they were having. the above picture was taken from the balcony of our room!
+I actually went straight to the Walt Disney World website and was able to book my rooms at 1/2 price due to a Spring Sale they were having.
+Their spring sale is the best time to get rooms.
+We stayed a couple of days at Animal Kingdom after our cruise vacation.
+The above picture was taken from the balcony of our room!

 Other Money Saving Tips:

-Use the Shopkick app to score FREE Target gift cards that you can redeem for Disney gift cards in-store to be used on your trip.
+Pro Tip: Use the following apps to score FREE Disney gift cards in-store to be used on your trip by redeeming your reward points.
 I was able to get $100 for my last minute trip.
+Use those Disney gift cards to pay for rooms, or by special items at Disney parks and more.

 Keep your phone on airplane mode while on the ship so you are not paying any outrageous international charges.